giridhar7632/the-MERN-stack/07-user-api-endpoints.md

 module.exports = router
 ```

-Basically, we send the data of the HTML form to the endpoint to register or login a user.
-To keep our code clean and readable, we create the route functions in `controllers` folder and import them into the Router files just like in the above code.
+We send the data of the HTML form to the endpoint to register or log in a user.
+To keep our code clean and readable, we create the route functions in the `controllers` folder and import them into the Router files just like in the above code.

-You should not forget to add base route for the routes you create.
-Import these routes into and index.js file and use the method `use` to create the base routes.
+You should not forget to add a base route for the routes you create.
+Import these routes into `index.js` file and use the method `use` to create the base routes.

 ```js
 // index.js